Ensembl/ensembl-genes/src/python/ensembl/genes/info_from_registry/README.md

 # Ensembl Genes - Info From Registry Module

 ## Overview
 The `info_from_registry` module is a Python component of the Ensembl Gene Annotation pipelines that interfaces with the Metadata Registry to retrieve database connection and metadata information.
-This module is specifically designed to support pipeline initialization and registry status update workflows.
+This module is specifically designed to support pipeline initialisation and registry status update workflows.

 ## Purpose
 This module serves as an interface between the Metadata Registry and the annotation pipeline, providing:

 - **Registry Data Extraction**:  Gathers assembly-specific database and assembly information
-- **Pipeline Initialization**: Provides necessary metadata to start annotation pipelines
+- **Pipeline Initialisation**: Provides necessary metadata to start annotation pipelines
 - **Status Monitoring**: Tracks GCA status
 - **Connection Management**: Handles database connection parameters and credentials